-- The existing section of South Road would be extended westwards by ±265m in order to connect to Wynberg Main Road via a newly constructed bridge over the railway line and Waterbury Road. - The intersection between Prince George Drive, Rosmead Avenue, Ottery Road and South Road would be re-aligned and upgraded/widened. - Sections of Wynberg Main Road, Prince George Drive, Ottery Road, Rosmead Avenue and Pluto Road will also be upgraded / widened. - The inclusion of two dedicated bus lanes and additional vehicular use lanes along the entire route. - New bus station located at the Pluto Road intersection;; - Provision of improved non-motorised transport (NMT) routes; - Development of a bridge to cross the railway line; - A road shoulder; - Parking areas; - Hard and soft landscaping using indigenous plant species and retaining, where possible, existing trees. - Service infrastructure: - Stormwater interventions on site will cater for the minor (1:5 year) and major (1:10 year) storm recurrence return periods and will entail a network of concrete collector pipes, new catchpits, and the relocation of existing catchpits and manholes, all of which will integrate with the existing stormwater infrastructure. - The existing street lighting along the proposed roadway will be removed and replaced with new infrastructure - A range of overhead and underground services (electrical, water, sewage, stormwater, telecommunication) are present within the site boundary.
+- A ±265m extension to the existing section of South Road towards the west to connect to Wynberg Main Road via a newly constructed bridge over the railway line and Waterbury Road. - An upgraded, widened and realigned intersection between Prince George Drive, Rosmead Avenue, Ottery Road and South Road. - Upgrades and widening of sections of Wynberg Main Road, Prince George Drive, Ottery Road, Rosmead Avenue and Pluto Road. - The inclusion of two dedicated bus lanes and additional vehicular use lanes along the entire route. - A new bus station located at the Pluto Road intersection;; - Provision of improved non-motorised transport (NMT) routes; - Development of a bridge to cross the railway line; - A road shoulder; - Parking areas (Park-and-Ride facilities); - Hard and soft landscaping using indigenous plant species and retaining, where possible, existing trees. - Service infrastructure: - Stormwater interventions on site will cater for the minor (1:5 year) and major (1:10 year) storm recurrence return periods and will entail a network of concrete collector pipes, new catchpits, and the relocation of existing catchpits and manholes, all of which will integrate with the existing stormwater infrastructure. - The existing street lighting along the proposed roadway will be removed and replaced with new infrastructure. - A range of overhead and underground services (electrical, water, sewage, stormwater, telecommunication) are present within the site boundary.
 Accordingly, appropriate provisions must be made for the removal, relocation, upgrade (where necessary) or protection of existing infrastructure, including electrical, telecommunication, water, and sewer services.
 These will however all be within the development footprint being applied for or within existing road reserves.